What is the Enterprise Challenge?

 - Judges’ decisions are final, including interpretation of the rules.

 - Previous Enterprise Challenge participants may enter the contest with a different business; however, winners from previous Enterprise Challenges are not eligible.

-- Winners will receive half their business investment following the awards ceremony and the other half at a mutually agreed upon business milestone noted in the business plan. (i.e.- official opening of business, signed lease, payment system, website, etc).
-An official agreement is signed by both parties prior to the investment distribution.
+- Winners will receive half their business investment following the awards ceremony and the other half upon achieving a mutually agreed upon business milestone noted in the business plan. (i.e.- official opening of business, signed lease, payment system, website, etc).
+An official agreement is signed by both parties prior to the investment distribution that includes the milestone that must be met during the current competition calendar year.

-**In the event that the contest does not generate enough participants, Yakima County Development Association reserves the right to amend cash prize amounts or registration deadlines.
+**In the event that the competition does not generate enough participants, Yakima County Development Association and Kittitas County Chamber of Commerce reserve the right to amend cash prize amounts or registration deadlines.
+Please note that the schedule could change if the pandemic leads to continued closures and restrictions.
+For more information about the competition, schedule, and scoring criteria, visit the Yakima County Development Association website.